Boyuan Chen

 Chen has authored several influential papers recognized in both academia and industry, including Diffusion Forcing, SpatialVLM, and History Guidance.
 His work has been featured at top machine learning and robotics conferences as well as in media outlets.
 He was a recipient of the Seneff-Zue CS Fellowship and has previously been affiliated with Google DeepMind, where he worked on foundation models for decision making.
 At MIT, he was a member of the Scene Representation Group led by Professor Vincent Sitzmann and the Robot Locomotion Group led by Professor Russ Tedrake.

-Before joining MIT, Boyuan obtained his bachelor’s degree in computer science and math at UC Berkeley, where he spent a signficant amount of time doing research at Berkeley Artificial Intelligence Research (BAIR) on deep reinforcement learning and unsupervised learning.
+Before joining MIT, Boyuan obtained his bachelor’s degree in computer science and math at UC Berkeley, where he spent a significant amount of time doing research at Berkeley Artificial Intelligence Research (BAIR) on deep reinforcement learning and unsupervised learning.
 He also spent a year studying philosophy during my undergrad.
-Boyuan is a big fan of chess, robots and boba.
+Boyuan is a big fan of chess, robot,s and boba.

 Related Links